September 21, 2019

 Pre-Register and Save the Date!

-To register, please click on the link below to access the fallible PDF.
+To register, please click on the file below to access the fallible PDF.
 Fill out the form as directed and SAVE a copy to your computer.
 Be sure to complete in full and email to email@example.com at Welfare Research, Inc.

 Saturday, September 21 from 8:15 AM to 3:15 PM at Destiny USA located at 9090 Destiny USA Drive in Syracuse.